sam-rice/overlook-hotel/README.md

 From the admin view, a user can search all guests by name, remove a future booking, and create a new booking for that guest.
 Information on occupancy rates, total daily revenue, and all available rooms for the current day are also dynamically presented here.

-The app also features a Mocha/Chai testing suite for all class properties and methods.
+The project also includes a Mocha/Chai testing suite for all class properties and methods.

 ## Technology/Project Context